 Converting Legacy OHMS

-Legacy OHMS XML files may be converted to AVAnnotate projects using this method.
+Legacy OHMS XML files may be converted to AVAnnotate projects using the following method.

 To produce an AVAnnotate project from an OHMS item:

-1) Locate OHMS xml file for audio item.
+1) Locate the OHMS XML file for the audio item.

-Some OHMS-XML files contain header information with item-level data which is difficult for commercial converters to handle.
-This must be removed before conversion, or else the converter is likely to produce a single-row spreadsheet unusable for AVAnnotate
+Some OHMS-XML files contain header information with item-level data, which can be challenging for commercial converters to handle.
+This must be removed before conversion, or the converter is likely to produce a single-row spreadsheet that is unusable for AVAnnotate.

 2) Use a text editor to delete the following elements from the file: